 In November 2023, the FASB issued Update 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures".
 The amendments in the update improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
 The amendments do not change how a public entity identifies its operating segments, aggregates those operating segments, or applies the quantitative thresholds to determine its reportable segments.
 The new standard is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
-The Company is currently evaluating the impact of adopting this new standard.
+The Company is currently evaluating adopted ASU 2023-07 as of December 31, 2024 and concluded that the application of this guidance did not materially impact of adopting this new standard.
+The Company's consolidated financial statements.